 These systems have caused quite a hype, especially in the US where they are both being celebrated as a major time saver, but also extremely criticized for not being transparent enough and introducing additional bias.

-In AI-facilitated interviews, the process is directly supervised and orchestrated by an artificial recruiter built specifically to screen candidates.
+In AI-facilitated interviews, the process is directly supervised and orchestrated by an artificial recruiter built specifically to screen candidates and is oftentimes augmented by LLMs such as ChatGPT.
 The most common application is through chat messages, where candidates are dynamically asked to respond to questions of different nature.
 This is oftentimes not the first step of the process, and the interview can involve checking the candidate's attitude towards uncomfortable working hours, or follow-up irregularities from an automatically parsed and analyzed resume.

 AI interviews — main benefits